-There is no material differences between the valuation used for Solvency purposes and the valuation used in the Company's financial statements.
+There was a £177k difference between the valuation used for Solvency purposes and the valuation used in the Company's financial statements; this was due to a re classification of assets valuation basis.
+The overall value of assets under both basis remain the same.